kruil/iOSAppLifecycle/README.md

 # iOSAppLifecycle
 Application lifecycle investigation.
-The general idea was to log maximum number of events to console to clear understand app lifecycle.
-If you now how to get more info please open an issue.
+The general idea is to log max number of events to console to clear understand app launching process.
+If you now how to log more events please open an issue.
 <br>
 # Actors and Actresses
 🤴🏿- ViewController <br>